 Lauren Zorfas is one of three founding partners of ADZ Law, LLP.
 In Ms. Zorfas' fifteen years of experience as an attorney she has mastered the ability to help her clients get through painful situations and help them put the pieces back together.
-Prior to launching ADZ Law, LLP, Ms. Zorfas managed her own successful law office for four years where she focused on dissolution or legal separation of marriage/domestic partnerships, child custody and visitation, child and spousal support, domestic violence, prenuptial and postnuptial agreements, advice counsel, limited scope representation and mediation.
+Prior to launching ADZ Law, LLP, Ms. Zorfas managed her own successful law office for four years where she focused on dissolution or legal separation of marriage/domestic partnerships, child custody and visitation, child and spousal support, domestic violence, prenuptial and postnuptial agreements, advice counsel, minor's counsel, limited scope representation and mediation.

 Ms. Zorfas is on the San Mateo County Domestic Violence Council and is an advisory board member of Community Overcoming Relationship Abuse (CORA), a member of the Family Law Alternative Dispute Resolution Panel in the San Mateo Superior Court, a former board member of Community Legal Services in East Palo Alto, and former board member of the San Mateo County Bar Association.
 She also served as the chairperson of the Lawyer Referral Committee of the San Mateo County Bar Association, and is a member of the Legal Process Sub-Committee of the San Mateo County Domestic Violence Council and was formerly co-chair of that committee.
 Ms. Zorfas was also appointed to the Blue Ribbon Commission on Foster Care of the San Mateo Superior Court and had the honor of being appointed to the Family and Juvenile Law Advisory Committee to the Judicial Council by Chief Justice Ronald George.